mario1084/blog/_posts/2025-09-10-fin_bigquery.md

 )
 ```

-After the installation is done, is best to start a clean new Rsession
+After the installation is done, it's best to start a clean new Rsession
-(Ctrl + Alt + F10), and load the environment of Python in the session.
+(Ctrl + Alt + F10), and load Python in the session.
 Recall that this snippet will be loaded to bind R with Python within
 Rstudio.

 ``` r
 # to bind the env of python to the Rsession is best to restart ctrl + alt + F10